Date of Last Update

 The pool of available funds each year is characterized as a percent of current faculty base salaries, i.e., X.X% in the "generic" copy.

-Questions about the process should be directed to your unit head.
-Suggestions for the improvement of the process should be communicated to your college’s representative on the Faculty Salary and Budget Committee as early as possible during the Fall Semester.
+Questions about the process should be directed to the unit head.
+Suggestions for the improvement of the process should be communicated to the college’s representative on the Faculty Salary and Budget Committee as early as possible during the Fall Semester.
 The Committee considers revisions each year.

 The Board of Trustees approves annually an increase in funds available for salary increments.